Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

-The last laser group is a single laser system of a solid-state type, based on a 18-W laser at 532nm (Coherent Verdi), which is needed for our horizontal short-spacing optical lattice ($x^{\prime}$-$y^{\prime}$ on Fig. \ref{transport_cross_section}).
-It also powers a vertical large spacing of 10$\mu$m (see Sec. \ref{Optical lattices}) lattice, obtained by interfering two free traveling beams at $\pm$1.5$^{\circ}$ with respect to the horizontal plane.
-The interference pattern at the crossing point is coincident with the QGM symmetry axis and additionally overlapped with the QGM focal plane.
+The last laser group consists of a single laser system of a solid-state type, based on a 18-W laser at 532~nm (Coherent Verdi), which is needed for our horizontal short-spacing optical lattice ($x^{\prime}$-$y^{\prime}$ on Fig.~\ref{transport_cross_section}).
+It also powers a vertical large-spacing lattice of 10$~\mu$m (see Sec.~\ref{Optical lattices}), obtained by interfering two free traveling beams at $\pm$1.5$^{\circ}$ with respect to the horizontal plane.
+The interference pattern at the crossing point is coincident with the CAM symmetry axis and additionally overlapped with the CAM focal plane.